 In general, the dance precedes the mating, but there are couples where one partner tries to skip steps and it often doesn't go so well.
 (Yes, there are exceptions.. cuz: people.)

 How do you build emotional intimacy?
 You start by spending time together that's not interactional foreplay.
 By reading or watching material about relationship enhancement, discussing it, and processing it together.
 Or by going for a walk, a date, a meal, having an intentional conversation about things you've been avoiding, and by playing - reinforcing the friendship part of the relationship in a way that doesn't feel conditional to immediate sex.

 Better emotional connection often means better physical connection to create a virtuous cycle of love-making.

-*For more free content like this, come join us at elishevaliss.com/newsletter
+*This post is an excerpt from one of my schoozeletter emails.
+For more free content like this, come join us at elishevaliss.com/newsletter

 **To learn about how to teach the next generation about healthy, holy sexuality, see this: elishevaliss.com/sacredtnotsecret